 “Anticipation is the ultimate power; Losers react, leaders anticipate.”
-This quote by business strategist Tony Robbins resonates with the type of work we strive for here at Tavano Team.
+This quote by business strategist Tony Robbins resonates with the work we strive for here at Tavano Team.

 We’re on the constant lookout for inspirations that will help us innovate.
-This business sector can change a lot, very fast, so it’s important to be alert for shifts in direction.
+This business sector can change a lot, very fast, so it’s important to be alert for direction shifts.
 It’s essential to maintain ourselves one step ahead of the game.

 There are a lot of things going on in eCommerce right now.
 Today I will share with you my thoughts on how I feel eCommerce will evolve.
-This is of course very personal but it’s a nice exercise to make us aware that changes come fast.
+This is very personal, but it’s a nice exercise to make us aware that changes come fast.
 We must not only keep up, but we must move faster to make the changes ourselves.

 1. AUGMENTED REALITY